ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 **Note**: There is a new directory created called `.terraform\...`, this is where Terraform keeps plugins.
 Generally, it is safe to delete this folder.
 It just means you must execute `terraform init` again to download them.

 * Let us create the only resource we just defined `aws_vpc`.
-But before we do that, run `terraform plan` command to check what Terraform intends to create before we tell it to go ahead and create it.
+But before we do that, run the `terraform plan` command to check what Terraform intends to create before we tell it to go ahead and create it.

 * Run the `terraform apply` command if you are satisfied with the planned changes.